bunyas/TasksManagerApp-ITC-Bunya-Simon/README.md

 Simon Bunya

-Please have a look at the link to the Video of how the application looks and works on WeTransfer below.
+Please have a look at the link to the video below of how the application looks and works on WeTransfer.
 I couldn't;t attach it because of file limits

 We transfer Link:  https://we.tl/t-HErDLrFJmp